MatinT-81/Countries-Info/README.md

 You can do this by entering `pip install requests` code in your terminal.

 *Note: remember to run the 'pip' command you must have python installed on your device

+# Extra
+I put an `Country Info.exe` ​​file in this repository so that you can easily use the program by running this file